 Introduction to contemplative practices with a focus on secular meditation and mindful body work.
-Topics include various contemporary practices, the influence of neuroscience, impact on professions, brain health, and how practices benefit clients/patients/employees/students and self.
+Topics include various contemporary practices, the influence of neuroscience, impact on professions, brain health, and how practices benefit clients/ patients/employees/students and self.
 Prerequisite: Any 200 level course.

-INTD 370-3 (BC=3)
+INTD 370-3 (3-0-0) 15 weeks